zacck-zz/zacck.github.io/_posts/2017-04-11-Type-Aliases?.md

 `type alias Model`

 [type aliases](https://guide.elm-lang.org/types/type_aliases.html) are meant to make your annotations in code easier to read.
-Here we refer to the complex `state` of our Todo application as `Model` and whenever when we need to read from or write to our state we simply call the annotation `Model`.
+Here we refer to the complex `state` of our Todo application as `Model` and whenever when we need V CO9to read from or write to our state we simply call the annotation `Model`.

 Essentially we are telling our code to replace `Model` with the actual complex structure of the the data whenever that annotation comes up in our code!
 When you create a type alias for some attribute, it also generates a record constructor for that attribute.